2026 Indianapolis 500: Track improvements

-Since the 2019 race, according to track president J. Douglas Boles, the Speedway began investigating bumps in Turn 2.
-During the 2025 track evaluation before the race, the Turn 2 bump in question was considerably higher than in the past, so the pavement was pressed to attempt to reduce the severity back to 2024 levels.
-However, in July 2025, during the NASCAR In-Season Challenge Brickyard 400 presented by PPG, the severity of the bumps in Turn 2 were reported by drivers and crew chiefs during the track walk and all sessions.
+According to Indianapolis Motor Speedway president Doug Boles, track maintenance crews have been investigating bumps in Turn 2 since 2019.
+During track evaluations prior to the 2025 race, the Turn 2 bump in question was considerably higher than in the past.
+The pavement was pressed in an attempt to reduce the severity.
+In July 2025, during the Brickyard 400, the severity of the bumps in Turn 2 were reported by drivers and crew chiefs during the track walk and all sessions.

-The Speedway on September 23, 2025, excavated the section of track in question.
-Bricks originally installed when the track was paved in 1909 that had been paved over in 1937 expanded and split because of moisture that raised the pavement.
-The bricks were removed, a new base applied, and that section of the track was repaved, followed by diamond grinding to blend the new section with the other sections of the track.
-The section of track was allowed to cure for four weeks before the late October Speedway tests for Firestone.
+On September 23, 2025, construction crews excavated the section of track in question.
+It was determined that bricks originally installed in 1909 (that had been paved over by asphalt in 1937) had expanded and split due to moisture, which raised the pavement.
+The damaged bricks were removed and a new base was applied.
+The section of the track was repaved, followed by diamond grinding to blend the new section with the adjacent asphalt.
+The track was allowed to cure for four weeks before the late October Speedway tests for Firestone.